shuanglengyunji/mini-bridge/readme.md

 ## Installation

-Use the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware in the bootload mode.
+Use the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware in the bootloader mode.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.